-552.239 [Reserved] 552.240 [Reserved] 552.241 [Reserved] 552.241-70 Availability of Funds for the Next Fiscal Year or Quarter.
-As prescribed in 541.501 (a), insert the following: AVAILABILITY OF FUNDS FOR THE NEXT FISCAL YEAR OR QUARTER (AUG 2010) (DEVIATION FAR 52.232-19) Funds are not presently available for performance under this contract beyond .
+AVAILABILITY OF FUNDS FOR THE NEXT FISCAL YEAR OR QUARTER (AUG 2010) (DEVIATION FAR 52.232-19)

+Funds are not presently available for performance under this contract beyond \\\\\\.
 The Government's obligation for performance of this contract beyond that date is contingent upon the availability of appropriated funds from which payment for contract purposes can be made.
-No legal liability on the part of the Government for any payment may arise for performance under this contract beyond , until funds are made available to the Contracting Officer for performance and until the Contractor receives notice of availability, to be confirmed in writing by the Contracting Officer.
-(End of clause) 552.241-71 Disputes (Utility Contracts).
-As prescribed in 541.501 (b), insert the following clause: DISPUTES (UTILITY CONTRACTS) (Aug 2010) The requirements of the Disputes clause at FAR 52.233-1 are supplemented to provide that matters involving the interpretation of tariffed retail rates, tariff rate schedules, and tariffed terms provided under this contract are subject to the jurisdiction and regulation of the utility rate commission having jurisdiction.
+No legal liability on the part of the Government for any payment may arise for performance under this contract beyond \\\\\\, until funds are made available to the Contracting Officer for performance and until the Contractor receives notice of availability, to be confirmed in writing by the Contracting Officer.

+552.241-71 Disputes (Utility Contracts).

+DISPUTES (UTILITY CONTRACTS) (AUG 2010)

+The requirements of the Disputes clause at FAR 52.233-1 are supplemented to provide that matters involving the interpretation of tariffed retail rates, tariff rate schedules, and tariffed terms provided under this contract are subject to the jurisdiction and regulation of the utility rate commission having jurisdiction.